 17 Essential Minerals

-Pure One is the only known mineral water of its kind in New Zealand to have 17 of the 21 minerals considered essential for human health.
+Pure One is the only known mineral water of its kind in New Zealand to have 17 of the 21 minerals considered essential for good health.

 Essential minerals are nutrients required by the body for various aspects of human health.
 These minerals cannot by produced by the body and therefore have to be provided by our diets every day for optimum health.